qiqingwang/qiqingwang.github.io/_pages/about.md

 - *2025.11*: &nbsp;🎉🎉 We won the best paper award at ISMT.
 - *2025.11*: &nbsp;🎉🎉 Our paper is nominated for the best student paper award at ITSC 2025.
 - *2025.11*: &nbsp;🎉🎉 We successfully organized an invited session, Trustworthy AI for Traffic Sensing and Control, at ITSC 2025.
+- *2025.04*: &nbsp;🎉🎉 We won second place in the 2025 Singapore ITSS x LTA Hackathon.

 # 📝 Publications